 The reason for insurance rates rising is largely due to insurance carriers being unable to subsidize rates with their investment returns.
 Besides being aware of increasing rates, it’s important to keep track of Certificates of Insurance (COIs).

-Let’s explore why keeping track of COIs is important, especially during an economic downturn.
+Let’s explore why COI tracking is important, especially during an economic downturn.

 How Does the Economy Affect Insurance Rates?